 Key personnel (producer, director, etc.) must be active students in a formal educational program (public or private K-12, college or homeschool).
 They must be supervised by one or more adults if the producer is under 18 years old.
 All Signature Speed Film rules apply.
 PICK YOUR OWN DEADLINE: Student Speed Film producers may choose their own deadline to facilitate more participation within their teams - perhaps to have production week over spring break.
 See Rules for complete detail.
 Student films compete for a "best of" award within their own category.

 Production on film types listed below may begin as soon as fees are paid.
 The turn-in deadline and other turn-in requirements are the same as for Speed Films (see Season Schedule.)

 Non-speed films compete for "Best Film" in their own categories.
 Also, actors and personnel in these films will be eligible for acting and personnel awards "in a non-speed film."
 Categories for awards and nominations are at the discretion of the jury.

 168 veteran speed filmmakers are invited to develop their own stories and supply the film's foundational verse.
 Producer must have been signing producer for at least one other 168 film in a previous year.
 There is no specific start time or writing schedule.
-Max length 12 minutes.
+Length: 12-minutes or less.